Kuadrant/multicluster-gateway-controller/docs/installation/control-plane-installation.md

 In addition to the MGC, this will also install the Kuadrant add-on manager and a `GatewayClass` from which MGC-managed `Gateways` can be instantiated.

-After the configuration has been applied, you can verify that the MGC and add-on manager have been installed and are running:
+Verify that the MGC and add-on manager have been installed and are running:

 ```bash
 kubectl wait --timeout=5m -n multicluster-gateway-controller-system deployment/mgc-controller-manager deployment/mgc-add-on-manager deployment/mgc-policy-controller --for=condition=Available --context $HUB_CLUSTER